MarkD833/Arduino-SP0256-Shield/README.md

 It took a little bit of lateral thinking but I discovered that I could use the free online assembler at [ASM80.com](https://asm80.com) to create Intel Hex records.

 I've included a sample library of quite a few words in the code folder called vocab_v1.0.asm.
+The words are mostly the pre-defined words that are available with the National Semiconductor Digitalker Voice Selection SOftware (DVSS).
 This plain text file can be pasted into a new file on asm80.com (I used the 8080 CPU type when creating the new file).

-The layout of the EEPROM memory is detailed in the vocabulary file but I simply grouped the words so that all words starting with A are together and all words starting with B are together etc.
+The layout of the EEPROM memory is detailed in the vocabulary file.
+Simply, there's a list of 16-bit pointers at the start of memory that point to each sequence of allophones required to sound out a particualr word (or phrase).
+I simply grouped the words so that all words starting with A are together and all words starting with B are together etc.

+Address 0000~10~ holds a 16-bit pointer to a null terminated string that you can use to identify your vocabulary.

-Starting at address 0002 are the pointers to all the words that begin with A. Starting at address 500 (that's 500 decimal) are the pointers to all the words that begin with B. Starting at address 1000 are the pointers to all the words that begin with C and so on.
+Starting at address 0002 are the 16-bit pointers to all the words that begin with A. Starting at address 500 (that's 500 decimal) are the 16-bit pointers to all the words that begin with B. Starting at address 1000 are the 16-bit pointers to all the words that begin with C and so on.

-That gives 500 bytes (or 250 pointers => 250 words) to store all the words beginning with a certain letter.
-250 words should be enough!
+That gives 500 bytes (or 250 16-bit pointers => 250 words) to store all the words beginning with a certain letter.
+With 26 letters in the alphabet and 250 words per letter, that gives a possible maximum of 6500 words.

 If you want to add a new word, then simply tag it on to the end of the group of words with the same first letter.
 That way you don't need to adjust the number associated with any existing word.
-Well, not unless you end up with more than 250 words with the same first letter.
+Well, not unless you end up with more than 250 words with the same first letter!

 The file is then saved and compiled to produce the Intel-Hex file.